 Through themed exhibitions – featuring a balance of the highest quality Scottish and international contemporary art with islands-based artists and crafts producers – residencies, research, commissions, events and public programmes, Taigh Chearsabhagh creates an engaging, vibrant and diverse visual arts programme which provides opportunities for thought, creativity and action.

-Taigh Chearsabhagh is unique amongst Scottish contemporary arts venues in offering, through the University of the Highlands & Islands (UHI)/Lews Castle College, both a National Certificate in Art & Design and also a full four year Degree in Fine Art, both based at the centre.
+Taigh Chearsabhagh is unique amongst Scottish contemporary arts venues in offering, through the University of the Highlands & Islands, UHI Outer Hebrides, both a National Certificate in Art & Design and also a full four year Degree in Fine Art, both based at the centre.